samplics/Gambling-Site-Documentation/README.md

-# Gambling-Site-Documentation
+## Gambling Site Documentation

-Documentation for the gambling site I've been building
+The documentation is located in the [Wiki Page](https://github.com/eschram/Gambling-Site-Documentation/wiki)